-With The Mirror and the Light opening next month, we explore how protagonist Thomas Cromwell was portrayed by Shakespeare in his History plays.
+We explore how Thomas Cromwell was portrayed by Shakespeare in his History plays.

-The third and final part of Hilary Mantel's Wolf Hall trilogy, our stage adaptation of The Mirror and the Light opens at the Gielgud Theatre on 23 September.
+The third and final part of Hilary Mantel's Wolf Hall trilogy, our stage adaptation of The Mirror and the Light opened at the Gielgud Theatre on 23 September 2021.
 The trilogy tells the story of Thomas Cromwell, who went from being the son of a blacksmith to the chief minister in the court of King Henry VIII, only to be executed on the orders of the king at the age of 55.

 Although Cromwell was executed in 1540, 24 years before Shakespeare's birth, his story would still have been in the public memory.
 Indeed, Shakespeare was born during the reign of Elizabeth I, whose mother, Anne Boleyn, was only able to marry the king after Cromwell helped smooth the way for Henry to divorce his first wife, Catherine.